 The septum is made from bone and cartilage.
 It serves as a thin wall located in between your nostrils that separates the two nasal passages.

 What Is a Deviated Septum?

 People often hear the phrase “deviated septum” and know that it has something to do with the nose but are not quite sure what is happening that involves a deviation.
-Put simply, you have a deviated septum when the septum is knocked out of position to the left or the right side.
+Put simply, you have this nasal condition when the septum is knocked out of position to the left or the right side.

 When You Should Visit a Doctor

 A patient with a deviated septum should go in and see a doctor if he or she is experiencing blocked nostrils that fail to respond to current treatment, or if nosebleeds have been occurring on a regular basis.

 Of course, a person suffering from a nasal obstruction who often experiences sinus infections should also consult with a doctor to find a lasting solution.